© Borgis - Postępy Nauk Medycznych 12, s. 971-976

 N – number of patients in which the given indicator was tested.

+*Statistically significant differences in patients tested at admittance to and discharge from hospital (p < 0.05; test of difference between two structure indices).
 The percentage of persons, in which at least one of the above parameters pointed to the risk of malnutrition, amounted to 39.5% among males and 37.9% among females at admittance to hospital and to 43.9% and 44.1% respectively at discharge (2).

 Weight loss during hospital stay was recorded in 60.9% of patients (2).
 On average it equalled to 2.1% of weight measured at the time of admittance.
 This reduction also concerned other persons characterised by underweight, and tended to intensify during hospitalisation.
 This concerned 42.6% of patients from this subgroup, and their weight decreased on average by 2.6%.